syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Custom sorting

-The `SfDataGrid` provides support to sort columns based on custom logic when the standard sorting techniques do not meet the requirements.
-For each column, you can apply different sorting criteria by adding [SortComparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.SortComparer.html) objects to [SfDataGrid.SortComparers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortComparers) collection.
+The `SfDataGrid` provides support to sort columns based on custom logic when the standard sorting techniques do not meet the requirements [SortComparer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.SortComparer.html) objects to the [SfDataGrid.SortComparers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortComparers) collection.

-The `SortComparer` object contains the following properties,
+The `SortComparer` object contains the following properties:

-* **PropertyName**: `MappingName` of the column that applies custom sorting.
+* **PropertyName**: The `MappingName` of the column that applies custom sorting.
 * **Comparer**: Gets or sets the custom comparer that implements the [IComparer](https://docs.microsoft.com/en-us/dotnet/api/system.collections.icomparer?view=net-6.0) and [ISortDirection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Data.ISortDirection.html) interfaces.

-The following example shows how to sort the columns based on the length of its cell values,
+The following example shows how to sort the columns based on the length of their cell values:

 {% tabs %}
 {% highlight xaml %}